forbole/PersonalityTester/server/readme.md

 To Run the server, ensure you have npm and nodejs installed on your machine and run:

 `
-npm install
-npm build
+npm run build
-node src/main.js
+npm start
 `

 ## Recommendation